 Other past operatic highlights include The Metropolitan Opera (L'Elisir d'amore), the Mariinsky Theatre (La Bohème), Oper Stuttgart (Tosca), Semperoper Dresden (La Traviata), and Opéra de Monte-Carlo (I Puritani).

-In 2013, he was appointed as the first assistant to Daniel Barenboim at the Deutsche Staatsoper Berlin.
-Since then, he has become a prominent guest conductor in the house, having conducted a vast array of works including La traviata, Tosca, L’elisir d’amore, La bohème, Il barbiere di Siviglia, The Rake's Progress, Orfeo ed Euridice and The Rite of Spring (ballet).
+From 2013-2016, Domingo was the first assistant to Daniel Barenboim at the Deutsche Staatsoper Berlin.
+Since then, he has become a prominent guest conductor in the house, having conducted a vast array of works including La Traviata, Tosca, L'Elisir d'Amore, La Bohème, Il Barbiere di Siviglia, The Rake's Progress, Orfeo ed Euridice and the ballet The Rite of Spring.

 Domingo was born in Caracas, Venezuela.
-He began his music studies as a violinist and member of the renowned Venezuelan musical education program El Sistema.
-He went on to study conducting in Europe at the Haute Ecole de Musique de Genève with Professor Laurent Gay.
+He began his music studies as a violinist and member of the renowned Venezuelan musical education program El Sistema and later went on to study conducting in Europe at the Haute École de Musique de Genève with Professor Laurent Gay.